Categories &

 string: B = repelem (A, d1, …, dN)

 B = repelem (A, n) returns a string vector B containing repeated elements of the input A, which must be a string vector.
-If n is a scalar, each element of A is repeated n times along the non-singleton dimension of A. If n is a vector, it must have the same elemnts as A, in which case it specifies the number of times to repeat each corresponding element of A.
+If n is a scalar, each element of A is repeated n times along the non-singleton dimension of A. If n is a vector, it must have the same elements as A, in which case it specifies the number of times to repeat each corresponding element of A.

-B = repelem (A, d1, …, dN returns an array B with each element of A repeated according to the the list of input arguments d1, …, dN each corresponding to a different dimension 1:ndims (A) of the input array A. d1, …, dN must be either scalars or vectors with the same length as the corresponding dimension of A containing non-negative integer values specifying the number of repetitions of each element along the corresponding dimension.
+B = repelem (A, d1, …, dN) returns an array B with each element of A repeated according to the the list of input arguments d1, …, dN each corresponding to a different dimension 1:ndims (A) of the input array A. d1, …, dN must be either scalars or vectors with the same length as the corresponding dimension of A containing non-negative integer values specifying the number of repetitions of each element along the corresponding dimension.

 string: B = repelems (A, R)